kendallvargas/kendallvargas/README.md

 - 📚 Currently studying to apply for the ISTQB CTFL and CTFL-AT certifications.

-- 👨‍💻 In order, the path to learning these tools: Jenkins, JMeter and MySQL
+- 👨‍💻 In order, the path to learning these tools: Selenium WebDriver with Java, Jenkins, and MySQL.

 ---